iworks/5O5/readme.txt

 * Added `country` field in regatta table.
 * Added the boat list on a sailor page.
+* Add year to a single result slug on save.

 == Upgrade Notice ==